violetavillamizara/nightClubDBProject/README.md

 By addressing these specific aspects, the database would help streamline operations, enhance customer experience, and provide valuable insights for business growth and development.

 ## Logical Model:

 Tables

 The database consists of the following tables:

-    employee_schedule: This table stores information about employee schedules, including the type of schedule (full-time or part-time), the number of hours worked per week, and the enter and exit hours.
+- employee_schedule: This table stores information about employee schedules, including the type of schedule (full-time or part-time), the number of hours worked per week, and the enter and exit hours.

-    disco_table: This table stores information about the nightclub's tables, including the table ID and its location.
+- disco_table: This table stores information about the nightclub's tables, including the table ID and its location.

-    reservation: This table stores information about reservations, including the customer ID, event ID, date, table ID, number of people, and payment status.
+- reservation: This table stores information about reservations, including the customer ID, event ID, date, table ID, number of people, and payment status.

-    event: This table stores information about events, including the event name, date, start time, end time, description, entry fee, and artist ID.
+- event: This table stores information about events, including the event name, date, start time, end time, description, entry fee, and artist ID.

-    consumption: This table stores information about consumption, including the item ID, quantity, and receipt ID.
+- consumption: This table stores information about consumption, including the item ID, quantity, and receipt ID.

-    artist: This table stores information about the nightclub's artists, including the artist ID, name, description, phone number, and music genre.
+- artist: This table stores information about the nightclub's artists, including the artist ID, name, description, phone number, and music genre.

-    membership: This table stores information about the nightclub's memberships, including the membership ID, type, description, preferences, and status.
+- membership: This table stores information about the nightclub's memberships, including the membership ID, type, description, preferences, and status.

-    event_employee: This table stores information about which employees are assigned to which events.
+- event_employee: This table stores information about which employees are assigned to which events.

-    receipt: This table stores information about receipts, including the receipt ID, table ID, date and time, and payment method.
+- receipt: This table stores information about receipts, including the receipt ID, table ID, date and time, and payment method.

-    employee: This table stores information about the nightclub's employees, including the employee ID, name, last name, role, phone number, email address, gender (optional), date of birth, address, and schedule ID.
+- employee: This table stores information about the nightclub's employees, including the employee ID, name, last name, role, phone number, email address, gender (optional), date of birth, address, and schedule ID.

-    customer: This table stores information about the nightclub's customers, including the customer ID, name, last name, gender (optional), date of birth, phone number, email address, address, and membership ID.
+- customer: This table stores information about the nightclub's customers, including the customer ID, name, last name, gender (optional), date of birth, phone number, email address, address, and membership ID.

-    inventory: This table stores information about the nightclub's inventory, including the item ID, item name, item type, item code, quantity, and price.
+- inventory: This table stores information about the nightclub's inventory, including the item ID, item name, item type, item code, quantity, and price.

 Relationships

 The tables are related to each other in the following ways:

-The event_employee table has a foreign key constraint that references the event table.
-This means that each record in the event_employee table must have a corresponding record in the event table with the same event ID.
+> The `event_employee` table has a foreign key constraint that references the `event table`.
+This means that each record in the `event_employee` table must have a corresponding record in the `event table` with the same event ID.

-    The consumption table has a foreign key constraint that references the receipt table.
-This means that each record in the consumption table must have a corresponding record in the receipt table with the same receipt ID.

-    The event table has a foreign key constraint that references the artist table.
-This means that each record in the event table must have a corresponding record in the artist table with the same artist ID.

-    The employee table has a foreign key constraint that references the employee_schedule table.
-This means that each record in the employee table must have a corresponding record in the employee_schedule table with the same schedule ID.

-    The reservation table has a foreign key constraint that references the event table.
-This means that each record in the reservation table must have a corresponding record in the event table with the same event ID.
+It also has a foreign key constraint that references the `employee` table.

-    The receipt table has a foreign key constraint that references the disco_table table.
-This means that each record in the receipt table must have a corresponding record in the disco_table table with the same table ID.
+> The `consumption` table has a foreign key constraint that references the `receipt` table and a foreign key constraint that references the `inventory` table.

-    The customer table has a foreign key constraint that references the membership table.
-This means that each record in the customer table must have a corresponding record in the membership table with the same membership ID.
+> The `event` table has a foreign key constraint that references the `artist` table.

-    The reservation table has a foreign key constraint that references the disco_table table.
-This means that each record in the reservation table must have a corresponding record in the disco_table table with the same table ID.
+> The `employee` table has a foreign key constraint that references the `employee_schedule` table.

-    The reservation table has a foreign key constraint that references the customer table.
-This means that each record in the reservation table must have a corresponding record in the customer table with the same customer ID.
+> The `reservation` table has a foreign key constraint that references the `event` table, it also has a foreign key constraint that references the `disco_table` table and a foreign key constraint that references the `customer` table.

-    The event_employee table has a foreign key constraint that references the employee table.
-This means that each record in the event_employee table must have a corresponding record in the employee table with the same employee ID.
+> The `receipt` table has a foreign key constraint that references the `disco_table` table.

-    The consumption table has a foreign key constraint that references the inventory table.
-This means that each record in the consumption table must have a corresponding record in the inventory table with the same item ID.
+> The `customer` table has a foreign key constraint that references the `membership` table.

+### Resume
     Primary Entities:
         Customer:
             Attributes: CustomerID (Primary Key), Name, ContactInfo, MembershipStatus.